Many Loan Officers were paralyzed with fear and didn’t know how to grow their market share, others were fearless.

 Exodus clients who continued to personalize their newsletters regularly saw growth, while the Exodus clients who had cancelled their subscriptions had two glaring things in common.

-- They hadn’t personalized their newsletters on a regular basis.
+- They hadn’t personalized their newsletters on a regular basis either.
+They seemed unconcerned about the relationships they’d start.

-Let’s face it, email is a recreational endeavor and no one comes home from a hard day’s work to read emails from an LO.
-I know it sounds harsh, but it’s the truth: If you do an email type of marketing campaign, look at the analytics and you’ll see the open rates are very low.
+Let’s face it, email is a recreational endeavor and no one comes home from a hard day’s work to read emails from their loan officer or Realtor unless they’re in the throws of a file.
+I know it sounds harsh, but it’s the truth: If you do an email marketing campaign, look at the analytics and you’ll see the open rates are very low.
 This is regardless of the content, personal or otherwise.

 If you look at a multi-channel marketing strategy consisting of email, social media and direct mail marketing, email and direct mail marketing are going to be the best choices.
-Direct mail marketing has a far greater ROI than email but email so so inexpensive, it makes little sense to not be doing it.
+Direct mail marketing has a far greater ROI than email, but email is so inexpensive it makes little sense to not be doing it.
 You will find that your direct mail marketing brings far more referrals than email for the reasons mentioned previously.

-The best bet is to do an assessment of your what you’ve been doing, what you’ve done in the past and view it through the reality of human consumer behavior with high ticket items like home purchases and loans.
+The best bet is to do an assessment of what you’ve been doing, what you’ve done in the past, and view it through the reality of human consumer behavior with high ticket items like home purchases and loans.

 Remember, loans are not small ticket purchases and people don’t get the urge to jump in the car and get another mortgage because someone had a great marketing gimmick.
-Your relationship to your client is the most valuable shared asset between the two of you.
+Your relationship to your client is the most valuable asset you have.

 This is what makes someone refer you to others and those they care about.